azgibbs/MediPi/README.md

+# Note for hack week - getting this running on Windows

+To get MediPi Patient running on Windows, edit the following file:
+    MediPiPatient/config/set-all-configurations.sh

+Change:

+    configDirectory=$PWD

+To your config dir in the Windows format, something like this:

+    configDirectory='c:/Users/gareth/src/MediPi/MediPiPatient/config'

+Then run the script in your git bash shell (from inside the config dir)

+    bash set-all-configurations.sh

+Install NetBeans and import the dirs in the project, build them.
+You should now be able to run MediPiPatient and look at the screens

 # MediPi Open Source Remote Patient Monitoring/Telehealth System

 MediPi is a clinically lead, community based, open platform development aimed at addressing those factors which have caused telehealth to be economically unattractive.